jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 The causes of science anxiety are many, including past bad experiences in science classes, science-anxious teachers in elementary and secondary schools, a lack of role models, gender and racial stereotyping, and the stereotyping of scientists in the popular media.
 One of the strongest of these is gender, and we have spent a large fraction of our work studying the causes and proposing the remdies for this bias.

-In addition to Helge's and my books, here is a list of some of our publications.
+In addition to Helge's and my books, here is a list of some publications.

 “Gender-related Science Anxiety: A First Binational Study,” J. V. Mallow, Journal of Science Education and Technology 3, 227 (1994).